The N: Educational goals

 Noggin was billed as a "thinking channel"; all of its original shows (including those on The N) were educational.
 Noggin's crew members felt that tweens and teenagers needed more educational content available for them.
-Tom Ascheim said, "We saw a void in the marketplace for meaningful, educational programming for tweens," and Sarah Tomassi Lindman felt that tweens and teens were "ignored by both television and on-line groups in an educational capacity."
+Tom Ascheim said, "We saw a void in the marketplace for meaningful, educational programming for tweens," and Sarah Tomassi Lindman felt that preteens and teens were "ignored by both television and on-line groups in an educational capacity."
 Tom Ascheim named Disney Channel, Nickelodeon, and ABC Family as three networks that targeted tweens but did not offer education for them: "none of those outlets provide real-life, educational-based shows that talk directly to the audience."
 Noggin wanted The N's programming to fill this role.
 Noggin tried "to position The N as a place where older kids can go to learn to think."
 In 2002, when Noggin extended its preschool block and launched The N, Tom Ascheim said that both blocks would remain true to Noggin's educational goals while trying to entertain and engage.

 In preparation for launching The N, Noggin held research groups of tweens and teens to determine what kind of educational shows they needed.
 Noggin found that many older children felt unprepared for their futures and needed help with personal and social development.
-Tom Ascheim explained, "What (tweens) tell us in research is that their No. 1 challenge outside of class is who they are and where they're going ... we like to be the destination that helps them.
+Tom Ascheim stated, "What (tweens) tell us in research is that their No. 1 challenge outside of class is who they are and where they're going ... we like to be the destination that helps them.
 It's our educational mission."
 In a 2004 interview, Ascheim said that The N's shows offered older children "a place they can simulate or sample lives they are not leading ... [and] practice philosophically who they want to become."
 Similarly, Sarah Tomassi Lindman wanted The N to educate viewers about growing up and discovering their purpose, not just about traditional school subjects.